kapilsharma/Kapstop/README.md

+PS: I'll be working on this again after my another project KAPsCore.

 Personal Cloud
 ==============
 Lot of cloud applications are available now a days.
 However lot of peoples are not comfortable to put their sensitive data on third party cloud.